Newton under Roseberry

-Newton under Roseberry is a village in the borough of Redcar and Cleveland and the ceremonial county of North Yorkshire, England.
+Newton under Roseberry is a village in the civil parish of Guisborough, in the borough of Redcar and Cleveland and the ceremonial county of North Yorkshire, England.
 It is on the A173, between Great Ayton and Guisborough and is close to the base of Roseberry Topping.

-The village is situated near the edge of the North York Moors National Park, and also close to the border of Redcar and Cleveland with Middlesbrough and the Hambleton district of North Yorkshire.
+The village is situated near the edge of the North York Moors National Park, and also close to the border of Redcar and Cleveland with Middlesbrough and the North Yorkshire district.

 In popular culture

 A reference to Newton under Roseberry was featured in the folk-rock group America's "Hat Trick" from the Hat Trick album.
 The exact lyric stanza is: